pivotal/docs-tap/getting-started/consume-services.hbs.md

 1. After the workloads are ready, visit the URL of the `spring-sensors-consumer-web` app.
-Confirm that sensor data is passing from the `spring-sensors-producer` workload to the `create spring-sensors-consumer-web` workload using the `RabbitmqCluster` service instance.
+Confirm that sensor data is passing from the `spring-sensors-producer` workload to the `spring-sensors-consumer-web` workload using the `RabbitmqCluster` service instance.

 ## <a id="stk-use-cases"></a> Further use cases and reading